 Once you’ve chosen your style of camping, it’s time to pick your type of shelter.
 The three most common options are tent, yurt, or RV.
 However, you’re really only limited by your imagination.

 Recreational vehicles, or R/V’s, are a BIG step-up in cost, but with built-in showers, toilets, air conditioning and kitchens, they can also be a big step-up in comfort.
-R/V’s can be rented elsewhere and driven into and out of Burning Man with a standard vehicle pass.
-They can also be rented from service providers who have established themselves as vendors for Burning Man and will deliver the R/V’s to your campsite.
+R/V’s should be rented from a reputable company and must driven into and out of Burning Man by you or someone else staying in the R/V using standard vehicle pass.

 The costs to rent R/V’s for Burning Man can be extreme, $5,000 and up for a week, plus fees for addons like cleaning and generators.
-If looking to rent a R/V from one of the Burning Man outside services vendors, you should rent early as they book up quickly.
+You should rent early rental R/V’s book up early.
 You also need to think about pumping wastewater from your R/V, replacement potable water, and replacement generator fuel.
-All of these can be purchased from outside services venders at Burning Man for steep fees.
+All of these can be purchased from outside services venders at Burning Man for a (steep) fee.

 Our Recommendation for New Burners